 The Investment Needed to Create an Accurate Sales Quota

-Customer relationship management software (CRM) is an indispensable tool when creating sales quotas.
-If you don’t already use a CRM, you might want to give this software top priority.
+CRM software is an indispensable tool when creating sales quotas.
+If you don’t already have one, now’s the time to implement it.

 According to a Nucleus Research report, the average ROI for CRM software is $8.71 for every dollar spent.
-This statistic makes sense since the software helps you manage your entire sales workflow.
-The software also assists in other areas, including marketing and customer service.
+There’s no question that it’s worth the investment since it helps you manage and streamline sales, support, and marketing workflows.

 The actual cost of implementing CRM software is hard to pin down and varies on a case-by-case basis.
-Still, software providers are upfront about their transparent fees, making it a little easier to set up your budget.
-Some of these transparent costs may include:
+However, there are tons of free options, and many offer affordable entry-level plans if you have a tight budget.

 - Ongoing staff training

 - Minimum contract terms